 Virginia Homicide Lawyer

 There six separate forms of homicide-related charges in Virginia.
-Below, I briefly discuss each of these charges and how a Fairfax homicide lawyer can help you.
-For a more in-depth discussion of homicide charges and their possible penalties, see our page on Virginia Homicide Laws.
+Below, I briefly discuss each of these charges and how a Virginia homicide lawyer can help you.

 - Capital murder is charged when a protected class of persons is killed intentionally or when a murder is committed under a particular set of circumstances.
-A comprehensive list of what constitutes capital murder can be found on our Virginia Homicide Laws page.
-(Link) But a few circumstances which can give rise to capital murder charges include when two or more people are killed at the same time; a person 14 years old or younger is killed by a person age 21 or older; a person is killed through an act of terrorism; or when a person murders a member of law enforcement.
+But a few circumstances which can give rise to capital murder charges include when two or more people are killed at the same time; a person 14 years old or younger is killed by a person age 21 or older; a person is killed through an act of terrorism; or when a person murders a member of law enforcement.

 - Capital murder is a Class 1 felony punishable by a sentence of life imprisonment or the death penalty and a fine of up to $100,000.